TheB2D/TrendLingo2/README.md

-# Browser Use Cloud API - Node.js Setup
+# BrowSee - Browser Use Cloud API

-This project demonstrates how to use the Browser Use Cloud API with Node.js following the quickstart guide.
+This project demonstrates how to use the Browser Use Cloud API with Node.js for the BrowSee browser automation platform.

 ## Setup